‘Never buy an airline’: Who said this and does it still hold in the post-COVID-19 travel boom?

 It’s a common saying that you should “never buy an airline” because of the high costs and risks associated with running such a business.

-Airlines must constantly compete for customers, and there is constant pressure from ever-changing fuel costs, labor costs, maintenance costs, customer service expectations, government regulations and other economic factors.
+Airlines must constantly compete for customers, and there is constant pressure from ever-changing fuel costs, labour costs, maintenance costs, customer service expectations, government regulations and other economic factors.

 The airline industry is also highly cyclical in nature as demand for air travel fluctuates significantly with the state of the economy.
 All of these factors combine to make successful airline operations difficult to maintain.